buerki/ngramprocessor/README.txt

 N-Gram Processor (NGP)
 ======================

-* see the indluded manual.pdf for detailed information, including a tutorial *
+* see the included manual_0.4.pdf for detailed information, including a tutorial *

 DESCRIPTION
 ***********